 First, you’ll want to turn the water heater off and turn off the power (gas or electricity, depending on what type of system you have) to the water heater.
-Then, turn off the cold water intake valve.
+Then, turn off the cold-water intake valve.
 Inside your home, have one of the faucets running hot water.
 Connect a hose to the valve at the bottom of the water heater tank, and have that hose routed to a large bucket or barrel that can hold the water from the tank.
 Drain the tank and—once empty—turn that cold water supply back on and run it through the tank to wash out any remaining sediment.

-Once this process has been completed, close the valve and move onto the next step: testing your water heater’s pressure-relief valve.
+Once this process has been completed, close the valve and move on to the next step: testing your water heater’s pressure-relief valve.

 Check the pressure-relief valve

 The emergency pressure-relief valve is a critical safety component for your water heater.
-The water inside of the water heater tank is held under pressure.
+The water inside the water heater tank is held under pressure.
 If this pressure starts to climb—usually, due to the water temperature rising—the purpose of the pressure-relief valve is to release air and water from inside the tank to lower the internal pressure back down to acceptable levels.

-For obvious reasons, a faulty pressure-relief valve is bad news for your water heater tank.
+For obvious reasons, a faulty pressure-relief valve is a bad news for your water heater tank.
 Without the ability to discharge it, pressure can build to the point of the tank bursting open, flooding your home with water.